SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

         1. Support concurrent readers.

+   > `RwLock` can be slower than `Mutex` as the implementation is more complicated,
+   > per the Java doc:
+   >
+   > Whether or not a read-write lock will improve performance over the use of
+   > a mutual exclusive lock depends on:
+   >
+   > * The frequency that the data is read compared to being modified
+   > * The duration of the read and write operations
+   > * The contention for the data, i.e., the number of threads that will try to
+   >   read or write the data at the same time
+   >
+   > Some general idea:
+   >
+   > * If write is rare, use `RwLock`
+   > * If the read operations are short that it cannot beat the overhead of
+   >   maintaining the state of `RwLock`, then use `Mutex`
+   > * Always profile before making a conclusion

 # Hash Table Latching

-We use Linear Probe Hashing to demo the Hash Table Latching, because it is simple and it is easy to make a simple structure concurrent.
+We use Linear Probe Hashing (fix-sized array) to demo the Hash Table Latching, because it is simple and it is easy to make a simple structure concurrent.

 And, with Linear Probe Hashing, **all threads will access the table in the same direction, deadlock is impossible to happen**.